Wapic/Firmament/web/developers/texture-packs.md

 # Custom SkyBlock Items Texture Pack Format

+> [!WARNING]
+> This wiki is currently being reworked.
+Most information should still be correct, but i cant be sure.

 Firmament generally tries to emulate the vanilla structure of resourcepacks whenever possible.
 Because of that it is extremely helpful to know the general structure of vanilla resource packs.
 The [minecraft wiki](https://minecraft.wiki/w/Resource_pack) is a good starting place to learn, but some basic terms will be explained here as well.

 ## Identifiers